Campus AccesS & Safety

 Shops and Labs

-Academic staff are working on safe work procedures (including PPE requirements) for specialized program areas to support physical distancing or to mitigate risks where physical distancing can’t be maintained.
+Academic staff have developed safe work procedures (including PPE requirements) for specialized program areas to support physical distancing or to mitigate risks where physical distancing can’t be maintained.

-While the Library is open into the evenings and on Saturdays for in-person help (view our library hours), in-depth research and citing help is available online Monday to Friday, 8 a.m. to 4:30 p.m.
+While the Library is generally open for in-person help (view our library hours), in-depth research and citing help is available online Monday to Friday, 8 a.m. to 4:30 p.m.
 Fill out a Help Request form any time and our Library team will provide assistance during open hours.

 Library items may be borrowed at this time and can be requested through our Library Materials Request form.
 For information on how to return library items, view our Returning Library Items During COVID-19 page.